Pavement Maintenance Program

 Areas Identified for Improvement

-The primary areas of focus this year include the Winter Berry, Serena, Tapadero, and Topaz Vista neighborhoods.
-Unless notified otherwise, all resident access will be maintained throughout construction.
-Click on the map below to view an interactive dashboard with information on this year's identified improvements.
-Residents will be notified via a door hanger or flyer before work begins on their particular street.
+The primary areas of focus for the 2025 program included the Winter Berry, Serena, Tapadero, and Topaz Vista neighborhoods.
+Click on the map below to view an interactive dashboard with information on the improvements completed in 2025.

 Project Schedule